deadlydog/deadlydog.github.io/_posts/2022-05-03-Ensure-Windows-power-settings-are-not-slowing-your-CPU.md

 ## Conclusion

-We've seen how to quickly check your CPU's maximum frequency to see if it's throttling your CPU, as well as how to find your CPU's frequency speed, and view and edit the Windows power settings to ensure it's not throttling your CPU so your PC runs as fast as it's capable.
+We've seen how to quickly check your CPU's maximum frequency to see if it's throttling your CPU, as well as how to find your CPU's frequency speed.
+We also showed how to view and edit the Windows power settings to ensure it's not throttling your processor speed, so your PC runs at full speed.

 Happy computing!